Barrow holographic dark energy in the Brans-Dicke cosmology: Concluding remarks

 Further aspects remain to be addressed.
-For instance, it is interesting to examine the correspondence between our model and HDE based on other extensions of Boltzmann-Gibbs entropy, such as Tsallis~\cite{Ghaffari:2018,LucGUP,Lucianoqgen} and Kaniadakis~\cite{KBD} Holographic Dark Energy in BD cosmology.
-Also, since our model relies on a phenomenological attempt to include quantum gravitational effects through the Barrow entropy, it is important to study whether our predictions reconcile with more fundamental candidate theories of quantum gravity, such as String Theory or Loop Quantum Gravity.
+For instance, it is interesting to examine how our model gets modified in the more realistic scenario including also radiation fluid in the content of the Universe.
+However, since radiation effects are dominant in the early Universe only, we expect they do not spoil considerably our predictions for the current and future epochs.
+Additionally, we aim at investigating the correspondence between our model and HDE based on other extensions of Boltzmann-Gibbs entropy, such as Tsallis~\cite{Ghaffari:2018,RoccoDag,LucGUP,Lucianoqgen,Lucianoqbis} and Kaniadakis~\cite{KBD} Holographic Dark Energy.
+Also, interesting results could be found by connecting BHDE and dark energy model based on Gurzadyan-Xue framework.
+This latter scenario has been recently addressed in~\cite{Gurza}, showing that a dark energy formula testable with observations can be obtained by reducing the Djorgovski-Gurzadyan integral equation~\cite{Inte} to a differential equation for the co-moving horizon.
+Finally, since our model relies on a phenomenological attempt to include quantum gravitational effects through the Barrow entropy, it is important to study whether our predictions reconcile with more fundamental candidate theories of quantum gravity, such as String Theory or Loop Quantum Gravity.
 Work along these directions is presently under investigation and will be presented elsewhere.

 \acknowledgements G. G. L. acknowledges the Spanish ``Ministerio de Universidades'' for the awarded Maria Zambrano fellowship and funding received from the European Union - NextGenerationEU.
 G.G.L. and S.C. acknowledge the participation to the COST Action CA18108 ``Quantum Gravity Phenomenology in the Multimessenger Approach''.
 S.C. acknowledges the support of INFN sez. di Napoli (Iniziativa Specifica QGSKY).